 Recreation

-Free or Reduced Price Arizona Hunting and Fishing Combination License for Disabled Veterans and Purple Heart Recipients:
+- Free or Reduced-Price Arizona Hunting and Fishing Combination License for Disabled Veterans and Purple Heart Recipients: Arizona offers free or reduced-price hunting and fishing combination licenses to eligible Veterans.

 - Purple Heart Recipient ($28) – Purple Heart recipient